kh0ma/ToDo-List/README.md

-# ToDo-List
+# SQL Task
-Simple ToDo list with priority and groups by project.
+In SQL directory you can find 3 files with sql scripts.